Do we need a new way to fund K-12 education?

 On July 13, 2011, Gov. John Lynch signed legislation that resets the formula for school aid funding.
 HB 337 is described as "an act amending the calculation and distribution of adequate education grants, repealing fiscal capacity disparity aid, and providing stabilization grants to certain municipalities."

 Starting in 2014 no community will get a school aid increase of more than 5.5 percent a year.
 The bill also eliminates a requirement for property-rich communities to help poorer communities with their education costs.

 On Feb.
 15, 2012, the Senate Internal Affairs Committee passed CACR 12 with an amendment.
 CACR 12 was designed to give the Legislature "the full power and authority and the responsibility to define standards for public education, establish standards of accountability, mitigate local disparities in educational opportunity and fiscal capacity, (and the) full power and authority to determine the amount of state funding for public education."
 The proposal had passed in the House Special Committee on Education Funding Reform in March 2011.
 CACR 12 ultimately did not get the 3/5ths majority needed to get the amendment on the ballot.

 Many legislators have requested 2014 bills related to school funding.

-Rep. Mel Myler (D-Contoocook) and Rep. Gary Richardson (D-Hopkinton) have requested a 2014 bill that would allow schools to advertise.
+Rep. Mel Myler (D-Contoocook) and Rep. Gary Richardson (D-Hopkinton) are sponsoring HB 1147, a 2014 bill that would allow schools to advertise.